Why boys love guns, and what to do about it

 Her sons love toy guns.
 They look for ways to acquire them and seek out shooting games at arcades.
 And Moltz, who is active with Moms Demand Action for Gun Sense in America, doesn't want to forbid them.
 Her own mother had a strict no-gun policy when she was child, leaving her well-acquainted with the way parental bans can actually amplify children's desire for whatever it is they are being denied.
 So she allows some gun play, both in-person and onscreen, but accompanies it with probing conversations.

-c"My goal is to equip them as much as they can.
+"My goal is to equip them as much as they can.
 In my ideal world, they wouldn't want to play a shooting game, but (because of the conversations), they will at least recognize how it makes them feel and what they are doing in these games," Moltz said.

 Brooke Berman, mother of a 7-year-old boy in New York, also struggles with her son's attraction to guns and has discussed the issue at length with her friends and in therapy.
 "There was a time when I wouldn't let him have one, and he would make one out of anything, but now we realize there is a time and place for it," she said.